Recover, recycle and reuse

 Hydroelectricity

 We harness the power of the treated wastewater on its way to a deep ocean outfall.
-It's captured by our hydroelectric generator at the North Head Water Resource Recovery Facility.
+It's captured by our hydroelectric generator at North Head Water Resource Recovery Facility.
 North Head is currently the only water resource recovery facility that produces hydroelectricity.
-It produces up to 58% of its total energy needs from renewable sources, including hydroelectricity.
-We also produce hydroelectricity in our water systems.
+We also produce hydroelectricity in our water systems at Prospect and Woronora.

 Cogeneration